Healthy Homes Assessment Riverstone Terraces

 What We Do

-We consider your investment to be a serious one We conduct detailed inspections so you won’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the fun parts of purchasing or owning the home.
+We are serious about your investment We will conduct detailed examinations to ensure you don’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the exciting aspects of buying or owning the home.

-We specialise in a variety of solutions to make sure you are completely updated on the condition of any property you may be considering buying or selling in addition to other solutions.
+We are specialised in a range of services to make sure you are completely aware of the state of any property you might be considering buying or selling as well as additional services.

-Not only do we collaborate with you, but we also collaborate with a number of important clients such as municipal councils and banks, and insurance companies.
-They seem to are pleased with our peace of mind provided, due to the details that we provide in our reports of building inspections.
+Not only do we cooperate with you, we also work with some major clients, including the local authorities, banks and insurance companies.
+They seem to like the peace of mind provided, due to the details included in our reports on building inspections.

-With our systemised approach to your property inspection and the most up-to-date software technology that incorporates digital images into the reports, you are able to actually see any issues discovered.
-With our detailed report, it’s not surprising that we receive so many clients who recommend our service to family and acquaintances.
+Our systematic method of conducting your home inspection as well as the latest technology in software which includes digital photos in the reports, you are able to actually see any issues discovered.
+Through our detailed reporting it is not surprising that we have so many customers who recommend our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports